Frequently Asked Questions

 What is Novyx Vault?

 Novyx Vault is an open-source, AI-powered personal knowledge base.
-It combines a markdown editor with wiki-links, a knowledge graph, and persistent AI memory that grows smarter the longer you use it.
-It is available as a web app and a desktop app for macOS, Windows, and Linux.
+It combines a markdown editor with wiki-links, a knowledge graph, and persistent AI memory that can preserve useful context across sessions.
+It is available as a web app and as a Tauri desktop app source build.

 Is Novyx Vault free?

 Yes.
-The free tier includes the full markdown editor, wiki-links, backlinks, knowledge graph, 20+ AI providers (BYOK), cloud sync, and publishing.
-The $9/month Pro plan adds persistent AI memory, Ghost Connections, cortex insights, voice capture, memory rollback, and the full audit trail.
+The free tier includes the markdown editor, wiki-links, backlinks, knowledge graph, BYOK provider setup, and desktop/local storage.
+The $9/month Pro plan adds persistent AI memory, Ghost Connections, cortex insights, voice capture, audit history, and hosted cloud features.

 How does AI memory work in Novyx Vault?